st-user/zerodep-web-push-java/README.md

 <dependency>
   <groupId>com.zerodeplibs</groupId>
   <artifactId>zerodep-web-push-java</artifactId>
-  <version>1.3.0</version>
+  <version>1.3.1</version>
 </dependency>

 ```

-## Sub-modules and third-party libraries
+## Sub-modules and optional components

-In order for your application to implement the complete Web Push functionality with this library, at least the following
+In order for your application to implement the complete Web Push functionality with this library, at
-two types of functionalities have to be provided from outside this library.
+least the following two types of functionalities have to be provided from outside this library.

 <details>
     <summary><b>JWT</b></summary>